HyperBlockChain/Hyperchain-Core-YH/README.md

 # HyperchainCore
 HyperchainCore is a software with a plugin-enable cross-platform application framework, P2P node layer and protocol stack implementation of Hyper Block Chain.
+Please refer to [Hyper Block Chain Whitepaper](http://www.hyperchain.net/blog/archives/311) about the theory and the stracture design.

 ## Prerequisite
 ### Windows: